Gunmen kill Yemeni who worked at U.S. embassy in Yemen

 Washington, wary of the growing power of al Qaeda, has stepped up drone strikes on suspected militants, with the backing of Saleh's successor, President Abd-Rabbu Mansour Hadi.

-A neighbour who identified himself only as Fahad said he had noticed strangers roaming the streets over the past three days, suggesting Aqlan was being watched before the attack.
+A neighbor who identified himself only as Fahad said he had noticed strangers roaming the streets over the past three days, suggesting Aqlan was being watched before the attack.

 "Once he (Aqlan) stepped out of his house the men shouted his name and when he replied, they shot him in the head and neck," he said.